 Solitude is the state of being alone without being lonely.
 It is a positive and powerful engagement with yourself.
 Solitude is a time that can be used for reflection, inner searching or growth or enjoyment of some kind.
 Deep reading requires solitude, so does experiencing the beauty of nature.
 Solitude is good for you in so many ways.

 Staying connected at all times seems to be the addiction of the 21st century.
 Instead of having real conversations and social interactions, people are just filling up their alone time with noise.

 If being disconnected for a few days or even a few hours gives you shivers, it’s probably because you haven’t learned how to be comfortable with your own silence.
 But if you can fully appreciate just being with your own thoughts, you can fully interact when you’re with people.
 Here are a couple other reasons to carve out more time for yourself:

-- Enhances self awareness.
+- Enhances self-awareness.
 Changes take time because your life runs on habits.
 Solitude is required for the integration of that change.
 Just like learning, change requires time, solitude and a period of sleep.
-Let's face it, you're not going to get those game changing insights by following the crowd.
-Even Jesus spent time in the dessert.
+Let's face it, you're not going to get those game-changing insights by following the crowd.
+Even Jesus spent time in the desert.

 - Promotes insight and innovation.
 Solitude is an empty canvass, which calls your imagination into play and gives your ideas new life.
 The capacity to be alone is necessary for the brain to function at its best.
 Solitude facilitates connection to your inner world which gives rise to insight and innovation.